 Sleeping disorders in children with developmental disorders

-Source: Sleep Issues and Children with Developmental Disorders; Disabled World
+Source: Sleep Issues and Children with Developmental Disorders; Disabled World7.
+Toilet Training:

 The average age for potty training is between 18 and 30 months.

-• However, despite this, your toddler may not seem very cooperative while being trained.
+- However, despite this, your toddler may not seem very cooperative while being trained.
 You must not get upset or get disappointed by regressions.
 They will develop the habit as they try consistently (6).
 Do not be aggressive in potty training.
+Instead, use engaging techniques such as potty training games for toddlers.

 Toddlerhood is a period of several physical, emotional, and social changes.
 Some 25 to 27-month-old milestones that your toddler may exhibit at this age include walking fast, climbing stairs, being influenced by others’ food, and naming different objects.
 They will also own their favorite toys, show empathy, and respond to humor.
 As they progress, they will demonstrate enhanced communication skills.
 Moreover, they may display an inclination towards imaginative play and acquire self-help skills.
 Remember that every child achieves these milestones at their own pace.
 So, don’t worry if your toddler has not learned some skills yet.
 They will learn them eventually.
 If you are concerned about something, talk to your doctor.